silasfrancis/eks-platform-petclinic/docs/CONTRIBUTING.md

 5. Create the ECR repository in `terraform/modules/ecr/`.

-No template changes are needed for steps 1 or 3.
-Both use the policy-as-data pattern — adding a values entry is sufficient.
+No template changes are needed for steps 1 or 3 — both use the policy-as-data pattern, so adding a values entry is sufficient.

 ---